- Written by

 Josh and Paul soon got along like a house on fire.
 Their shared office was soon lined (floor to ceiling) with free postcards collected by Paul from all across Melbourne, with no two the same.
 Josh and I had been going out for a year or two by this point, and as I was also a student at Monash, I soon came to know Paul as well.
 His hair colour during 2002 must have changed at least 3 or 4 times (blue, red, green).
 He was always positive, friendly, entertaining, and switched on in terms of music, films, culture and politics.”

 During his time at Monash, he was involved here at St Columb's where he formed some of his great Christian friendships.
-Paul Kube who's now working as a missionary in Siberia wrote this: “As I remember Paul, I think of him as a deep and enigmatic person who had a cheeky zest for life.
+Paul Kube who knew Paul at St Columb's wrote this: “As I remember Paul, I think of him as a deep and enigmatic person who had a cheeky zest for life.
 He obviously had a bit of a genius flare and there was always something curious going on inside his head.
 He was definitely a fascinating and intriguing person to engage with.
 I relished our intellectual conversations on the many Sunday nights when we hung out at the pub after St Columb's services.”

 Emily & Josh Bode continue the chapter on Paul's PhD program, with Klaus Ecker as his supervisor.